Asthma affects around 339 million people around the world and kills as many as 1000 people every day, according to the Global Asthma Report.

 His research involved participants in the Tasmanian Longitudinal Health Study, the world’s largest and longest-running population-based study of lung health.
-The study started in 1968 when 8583 seven-year-old Tasmanian schoolchildren were enrolled by their parents.
-They’re now in their middle age.
+The study started in 1968 when 8583 seven-year-old Tasmanian children were enrolled by their parents.

-Follow-up tests of this study group over the past 12 months found the overall risk of active asthma was increased by 26 per cent in those who had visible mould in the home.
+Follow-up tests of this study group found the overall risk of active asthma increased by 26 per cent in those who had visible mould in the home.

-“We also found that the more rooms in the house affected by mould, the greater the risk of active asthma,” he says.
+“We also found that the more rooms in the house affected by mould, the greater the risk of active asthma,” Dr Burgess says.
 “In other words, there was evidence that the ‘dose’ of mould influenced the risk of active asthma.

 “In our study, 35 per cent of participants reported mould in the home in the last 12 months and 13 per cent of those skin tested had mould allergy.
 Other studies have found mould allergy in up to 24 per cent of the general population and up to 80 per cent among asthmatics.